Probing the malignant potential of mutant clones in healthy mammary tissue by successive mutagenesis

 Project Overview

 SUCCESSion will fill this gap and develop a novel sequential somatic gene editing technology.
-This will be combined with intravital imaging and transcriptional profiling to study for the first time the effects of different sequences of mutations on cell behavior and sequential rewiring of the micro-environment in the mammary gland.
+This will be combined with intravital imaging and transcriptional profiling to study for the first time the effects of different sequences of mutations on cell behavior and the sequential rewiring of the micro-environment in the mammary gland.

 Impact